1

 -

-Planting Depth: Plant so the root ball is level with the soil surface. -
+Planting Depth: Plant so the top of root ball is level with soil surface -

-Fertilization: Apply balanced slow-release fertilizer in early spring. -
+Fertilization: Apply a balanced evergreen fertilizer in early spring -

 Share